People, Performance and Development Committee - Monday, 9 September 2024 10.30 am

 Equality, Diversity and Inclusion at Surrey County Council

-They noted that while we have good policies and strong leadership on workforce EDI, this commitment is not always consistently applied across the organisation and through all tiers of management.
+• The commitment to workforce EDI is not always consistently applied across the organisation and through all tiers of management.